nawrasal/DeePref/README.md

 ### Creating Environment

-First, create a conda environement with `python3.10`, and then install the dependencies.
+First, create a conda environement with `python3.10`, then install the required dependencies.
 This can be done with:

 ```bash
 conda create -n DeePref python=3.10